· Legal · 9 min read

 Why We Chose Utah for Online Marriages

 Utah has emerged as the clear leader in online marriage legislation.
 Utah explicitly permits and recognizes online marriages performed via video conferencing, with clear legal frameworks that make the process straightforward and reliable.
-At Vowed and Clear, we operate exclusively from Utah, leveraging their progressive marriage laws to provide fully legal online weddings to couples anywhere in the world.
+At Vowed and Clear, we operate exclusively from Utah, using their marriage laws to provide fully legal online weddings to couples anywhere in the world.

 There are a few basic legal boxes that must be checked to ensure your online wedding is binding: